darryncampbell/App-Actions-Demo/README.md

 [![Video Demo](https://img.youtube.com/vi/O22BUzpJzwg/0.jpg)](https://www.youtube.com/watch?v=O22BUzpJzwg)

-Ideally, I would like to show you this running a real device and respoding to a real voice activation, "OK Google, Scan a Barcode with the App Actions Demo".
-On-device testing with the Assistant is not as simple and the app must first be approved according to the [Play Store Policy Asssitant review process](https://developers.google.com/assistant/app/get-started#request-review).
+Ideally, I would like to show this running on a real device and responding to a real voice activation, "OK Google, Scan a Barcode with the App Actions Demo".
+On-device testing with the Assistant is not that simple and the app must first be approved according to the [Play Store Policy Asssitant review process](https://developers.google.com/assistant/app/get-started#request-review).

-A few things to bear in mind:
+A few things to bear in mind when publishing your app:

 - When you upload your application you will to define a privacy policy and accept the Google Actions terms & conditions under the advanced settings.
 - In my experience, this review process is manual.
 Obviously manual review processes take longer and demo apps are less likely to be approved.
 - The review process for Assistant actions does not hold up the overall review process for the app.

+### Using the sample app:

-The way the sample app is written, a scan with the hardware trigger is indistinguishable from a scan invoked with 'GET BARCODE'
+The way the sample app is written, a scan with the hardware trigger is indistinguishable from a scan invoked with 'GET BARCODE' voice capability

 ![Application](https://raw.githubusercontent.com/darryncampbell/App-Actions-Demo/main/media/device01.png)